Apply to the MSW Program

 Who should I ask to write a letter of reference for me?

-The Field Liaison is the university faculty who taught the field practicum/seminar course that aligned with the internship experience.
-The Field Liaison is NOT the agency task supervisor (TS) or agency field instructor (AFI/FI) that worked within the internship agency.
-To meet this reference requirement, students should ensure that they are using the Field Liaison (as defined here) as one of their references.
+The Practicum Liaison is the university faculty who taught the practicum/seminar course that aligned with the internship experience.
+The Practicum Liaison is NOT the agency task supervisor (TS) or agency Practicum instructor (API/PI) that worked within the internship agency.
+To meet this reference requirement, students should ensure that they are using the Practicum Liaison (as defined here) as one of their references.

 Can my Reference email a reference directly to the School of Social Work?